asahi417/lm-question-generation/README.md

 ```

 ## Generate Question & Answer
+The main functionality of `lmqg` is to generate question and answer pairs on a given context with a handy api.
+The available models for each QAG class can be found at [model card](https://github.com/asahi417/lm-question-generation/blob/master/MODEL_CARD.md#qag).

 - ***QAG with End2end or Multitask Models:*** The end2end QAG models are fine-tuned to generate a list of QA pairs with a single inference,
   so it is the fastest class among our QAG models.
 Meanwhile, multitask QAG models breakdown the QAG task into QG and AE, where they